ckeditor/ckeditor4-docs/docs/guide/plugin_sdk/sample_1/README.md

 ## Further Reading

-Refer to the following resources for more information about creating CKEditor plugins:
+Refer to the following resources for more information about creating CKEditor 4 plugins:

-* {@link guide/plugin_sdk/sample/README Creating a CKEditor Plugin in 20 Lines of Code} &ndash; Create your first CKEditor plugin that inserts a piece of HTML code into the document.
+* {@link guide/plugin_sdk/sample/README Creating a CKEditor 4 Plugin in 20 Lines of Code} &ndash; Create your first CKEditor 4 plugin that inserts a piece of HTML code into the document.
 * {@link guide/plugin_sdk/sample_2/README Simple Plugin, Part 2} &ndash; Modify the Abbreviation plugin by adding a custom context menu and abbreviation editing capabilities.
 * {@link guide/plugin_sdk/integration_with_acf/README Integrating Plugins with Advanced Content Filter} &ndash; Learn how to implement Advanced Content Filter support in your plugins.
-* {@link guide/plugin_sdk/styles/README Plugin Stylesheets} &ndash; Tips on how to integrate custom plugin stylesheets with CKEditor.
+* {@link guide/plugin_sdk/styles/README Plugin Stylesheets} &ndash; Tips on how to integrate custom plugin stylesheets with CKEditor 4.